Jimmy Woo

 “I’m on my way, chief !”

-(Struggling underwater with a crocodile) “If only I can subdue the beast with my tie…”
+(Struggling underwater with a crocodile, as you do) “If only I can subdue the beast with my tie…”

 The likeliest niche is to have him accompany King Faraday during the gap between the original Danger Trail comics and the Showcase features.